imalkevich/py_mt_strategy_runner/README.md

     "activate root"

 How it works internally:
+1) List of configurations is stored in dbo.wsrt_configuration;
-1) List of available configuration is stored in dbo.wsrt_configuration_option table
+1) List of available configuration options linked to configuration is stored in dbo.wsrt_configuration_option table
 2) List of run is saved in dbo.wsrt_run table;
 3) To create a run results, you need to prepare dbo.wsrt_run_result table with needed configurations;
 4) Once srcipt is started, it will:
-    - Look for a run by run 'Name' provided as input
+    - Look for a runs by configurationid provided as input
     - Select not run configurations - for those where Run start datetime is NULL
     - Once configuration is run in MT terminal, script will parse report and store it in the database